romcal/romcal/docs/general-usage.md

 - `true`: Epiphany is celebrated a Sunday between the 2nd - 8th January based on the missal rules.
 - `false`: Epiphany is traditionally celebrated on January 6th.

+Default:

-Defaults to `true` (Epiphany is always celebrated a Sunday).
+- `true` (Epiphany is always celebrated a Sunday).
-Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.
+- Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.

 ### `corpusChristiOnSunday`

 A `boolean` which define:

 - `true`: Corpus Christi is celebrated on Sunday (1 week before Pentecost)
-- `false`: Corpus Christi is traditionally celebrated the Thursday of the 7th week of Easter (60 days after Easter).
+- `false`: Corpus Christi is traditionally celebrated the Thursday after Trinity Sunday (60 days after Easter).

+Default:

-Defaults to `true` (Corpus Christi is celebrated on Sunday by default).
+- `true` (Corpus Christi is celebrated on Sunday by default).
-Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.
+- Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.

 ### `ascensionOnSunday`

 A `boolean` which define:

 - `true`: Ascension replace the 7th Sunday of Easter (42 days after Easter).
-- `false`: Ascension is traditionally celebrated on Thursday, 39 days after Easter.
+- `false`: Ascension is traditionally celebrated on Thursday, the 40th day of Easter.

+Default:

-Defaults to `false` (Ascension is celebrated on Thursday by default).
+- `false` (Ascension is celebrated on Thursday by default).
-Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.
+- Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.

 ### `outputOptionalMemorials`

 - `true`: in the romcal output, also includes optional liturgical days and commemorations that could be celebrated on each day (in addition to the weekday).
 - `false`: romcal output strictly one liturgical day per date, according to the calendar definitions and the missal rules.
 So you will get exactly 365 liturgical days within a Gregorian scope (366 in leap years).

-Defaults to `false`.
+Default: `false`.

 ### `verbose`

 Enable logging output from romcal.
 Logs are newline delimited JSON (NDJSON), a convenient format for production usage and long-term storage.

-Defaults to `false`.
+Default: `false`.

 ### `prettyPrint`

 Prettify logs printed in the console, for a better experience in development environnements (instead of output them in NDJSON format).

-Defaults to `false`.
+Default: `false`.

 ## Refines and filter results by criteria